 Well, I think the language we use does matter and here’s my take on expat vs immigrant.

-Immigrant or expat in France and why the distinction matters
+Immigrant vs expat in France and why the distinction matters

 Let’s start off with the definition of each term.
 Online dictionaries pretty much describe the two terms the same way: